StephenGunn/jovian/src/content/posts/generating-a-starfield-in-svelte.md

 ## The Components

-The starfield is made up of two components: the `StarField` and the `Star`.
-The `StarField` component generates the stars and renders them on the screen, while the `Star` component is responsible for rendering an individual star.
+The starfield is made up of two components: the `Starfield.svelte` and the `Star.svelte`.
+The `Starfield.svelte` component generates the stars and renders them on the screen, while the `Star` component is responsible for rendering an individual star.

 ### The Star Component

-The `Star` component is a simple SVG that can accept a size, position, and opacity as props.
+The `Star.svelte` component is a simple SVG that can accept a size, position, and opacity as props.
 The SVG shape was made in [Inkscape](https://inkscape.org/) and then copied into the component.

 ```svelte:Star.svelte
 <script lang="ts">